 - Marketing and sales – How do you plan to re-market the property?
 What is the estimated time from marking it to selling or renting in your area?

 - Other points – Do you need planning permission for your build?
 How do you get planning permission?
 Who are the authorities you need to consult?
 Do you have all the details you need for both the local laws and national regulations?
 Be sure you have everything in place before you start.
 If you are renting after the construction, you will need to consider areas such as health and safety.
-Do you have the equipment such as alarm systems that are essential and sometimes get overlooked?
+Do you have the equipment such as alarm systems that are essential and sometimes gets overlooked?
 You don’t want any hidden surprises at the end.
 These areas could convert a profitable project into a loss.
 Alternatively, even worse, you could be in for a hefty fine!

-- Funding – This part is so crucial, and you must make sure you have considered all eventualities and things will always crop up when you least expect it.
+- Funding – This part is so crucial, and you must make sure you have considered all eventualities and things will always crop up when you least expect them.
 Do you have a contingency plan in place to cover any additional costs?

 - We will be covering bridging loans in more detail in the next section.

 - Financial projection – How much do you plan to make once you have completed the project?
 If you are renting what is your five-year plan?
 How long will it take for you to break even?
-Will you now need to look at your given budget and double-check the numbers add up.
+Will you now need to look at your given budget and double-check the numbers add up?
 Confirm you can complete everything within the given time frames and financial constraints.

 Bridging loans are a tool that is available for financing property development.
-Bridging loans are a short-term loan that uses the property in question as security for the loan itself.
-They are a short-term loan that lasts from around two weeks to a three-year time frame.
+Bridging loans are short-term loan that uses the property in question as security for the loan itself.
+They are short-term loan that lasts from around two weeks to a three-year time frame.

 “The UK Bridging Market Study that was conducted by the accounting firm Ernst and Young (EY) revealed that the average length of a bridging loan is currently 11 months.”